GMLC-TDC/HELICS/docs/configuration/Federate.md

 ```

-##### Notes
+### Notes

-The properties of a filter vary depending on the exact filter specified
+The properties of a filter vary depending on the exact filter specified.

-valid modes are "source", "dest", "clone"
+Valid modes are "source", "dest", "clone"

-for source and dest filters valid operations include "delay", "reroute", "randdelay", "randomdrop","clone", "custom"
+for source and dest filters valid operations include "delay", "reroute", "randdelay", "randomdrop", "clone", "custom"

 for clone filters an operation of "clone" is assumed other specification result in errors on configuration.